ExoMol/MORBint/README.md

 # MORBint
- Computing rovibrational spectra of triatomic molecule in an isolated electronic state
+ Computing rovibrational spectra of triatomic molecule in an isolated electronic state using the MORBID method